verbb/formie/docs/integrations/webhooks.md

 ## Webhook
 A general-purpose webhook can be use to send any URL you provide with the payload of content.
 This can be use to POST-forward content to a URL you choose.

+### Step 1.
+Add your Webhook URL
+1. Add your URL to the **Webhook URL** field in Formie.

+### Step 2.
+Form Setting & Test Payload
+1. Go to the form you want to enable this integration on.
+1. Click the **Integrations** tab.
+1. In the left-hand sidebar, select the name you gave the integration.
+1. Enable the integration and fill out all required fields.
+1. Click **Save** to save the form.
+1. Click on the **Send Test Payload** button to send dummy content to the URL.

 ## Zapier
 Follow the below steps to connect to the Zapier API.